jVi in NetBeans

 Default <op> is build, default <target> is main.
 So entering :mak is the same as :make build main.

 :cn[ext] Goto the next in the list.
-In addition to compiler errors, it applies to many lists in the output area, such as Find Usages or "g/pattern/p".
+In addition to compiler errors, it applies to many lists; for example in the diff window and in the output area, such as Find Usages or "g/pattern/p".

 :cp[revious], :cN[ext] Goto the previous in the list.